-Clever has pre-negotiated lower listing commission rates — $3,000 or 1% on homes over $350,000 — with top, local agents from Century 21 and other brokerages across the company.
+Clever has pre-negotiated lower listing commission rates — 1.5% on homes — with top, local agents from Century 21 and other brokerages across the company.

 To help you decide which brokerage to work with, here’s everything you need to know about Century 21 and its realtor fees.